Front Range Fed

 Did you try these Easy Red Chicken Enchiladas?
 Let me know what you thought in the comments below.
 And don't forget to tag me with a pic @frontrangefed on Instagram so I can see your masterpiece!

-• Sheet Pan Chicken Thighs With Sausage And Potatoes
+• Sheet Pan Nachos With Chorizo

 baked cheesy chicken enchiladas in baking dish.